Chapter 5

 Solomon acknowledged the power and the loving-kindness of the One who is

-began to retrace his steps toward the exalted plane of purity and holiness
+retrace his steps toward the exalted plane of purity and holiness from

-from whence he had fallen so far.
-He could never hope to escape the
+whence he had fallen so far.
+He could never hope to escape the blasting

-blasting results of sin, he could never free his mind from all remembrance
+results of sin, he could never free his mind from all remembrance of the

 earnestly to dissuade others from following after folly.
 He would humbly

-lost irretrievably because of the influences for evil he had been setting
+be lost irretrievably because of the influences for evil he had been

 The true

-soon as he has obtained peace, grow unconcerned in regard to the mistakes
+as soon as he has obtained peace, grow unconcerned in regard to the

-he has made.
-He thinks of those who have been led into evil by his course,
+mistakes he has made.
+He thinks of those who have been led into evil by

-and tries in every possible way to lead them back into the true path.
-The
+his course, and tries in every possible way to lead them back into the

-wayward course, making his wrong a light thing, but lifts the danger
+gloss over his wayward course, making his wrong a light thing, but lifts

 Solomon